ashumeow/NASA-APIs/API-Listing/APOD/README.md

 ```
 # Build your own EXE & Generate a Simple Log
 Using a <a href="https://github.com/elnormous/HTTPRequest">HTTP Header Library</a>, you can try the below source code of mine.
-Runs in both Windows and Linux
+Runs in both <a href="https://github.com/ashumeow/NASA-APIs/tree/master/API-Listing/APOD/dll">Windows</a> and Linux
 ```cpp
 #include "<Your HTTP Header Name>"
 #include <cstdio>